-Assignments: 55 - 60% Specific assignments are weighted.
-Assignments are the equivalent of an examine There will be 6-7 sculpture projects over the course of the year.
-Artist Research/ Presentation: 5% Winter Lab 25 - 20% Material / media explorations are graded on the in-class, activities of the day.
+Assignments: 55 - 60 % Specific assignments are weighted.
+Assignments are the equivalent of an examination.
+There will be 6-7 sculpture projects over the course of the year.
+Lab 25 - 20% Material / media explorations are graded on the in-class, activities of the day.
 Missed Lab marks cannot be made up.
+Quizzes 5.0 % Open and closed notes.
+You will forfeit the privilege of writing a quiz, if you are absent or arrive late after the quiz is finished.
+Lecture and Demonstration Notes: 5.0 % Fall and winter term - two marking sessions

-Lecture and 2.5% Fall - two marking sessions, not averaged, each 2.5% Demonstration 2.5% Winter - two marking sessions, not averaged, each 2.5% Notes: Attendance / Participation: 10% This is a rather straight forward mathematical formula based on your attendance.
+Attendance / 10 % This is a rather straight forward mathematical formula based on Participation: your attendance.
 There are 26 classes in this course, attend all classes and arriving on time $26/26 = 100 = 10\%$ of the year.